About The Spark

 The Hill Climb Display is a large commercial-grade LED wall.
 It is visible from outside the building.
 When displaying signage, student-generated content has top priority if interspersed with informational content related to academic events and happenings.

 Students have opportunities to showcase and share ideas, scholarship and projects in the Spark.
 These opportunities are made possible through the Hill Climb Display, Event Space, large trophy case on the first floor and through posters created in the Media Development Lab.
-Faculty and instructors can coordinate these opportunities for their students with Academic Outreach and Innovation.
+Faculty and instructors can coordinate these opportunities for their students with the Creative Corridor.

 Palouse Vista Lounge